West Cowal Habitat Regeneration Project

-The West Cowal Habitat Restoration Project area includes the peninsulas of Kilfinan and Colintraive, which encapsulate the Kyles of Bute National Scenic Area and Isle of Bute.
+The West Cowal Habitat Regeneration Project area includes the peninsulas of Kilfinan and Colintraive, which encapsulate the Kyles of Bute National Scenic Area and Isle of Bute.

 Bounded by Loch Striven and Loch Fyne, this area of over 45,000 hectares contains a mosaic of natural habitats that includes remnant and fragmented rainforest.
 This globally important habitat is facing significant threats from conflicting land-use objectives, over-browsing by herbivores, and invasive species such as Rhododendron ponticum.

-This ambitious project aims to take cooperative action at a landscape scale to protect, restore, expand and reconnect the remnant and fragmented rainforest and other natural habitats in the West Cowal area.
-It will also engage with communities and build the capacity to deliver habitat restoration and maintain a resilient, diverse natural environment that can contribute towards tackling the climate emergency and biodiversity crisis.
+Our ambitious project aims to take cooperative action at a landscape scale to protect, restore, expand, and reconnect the fragmented temperate rainforest and other natural habitats found in West Cowal.
+Engaging with communities and building the capacity to deliver habitat regeneration and maintain a resilient, diverse, natural environment that can contribute towards tackling the climate emergency and biodiversity crisis

 Project aims

-To seek contribution from and work cooperatively with local communities, community groups, contractors, landowners and managers to maximise the opportunity to protect, restore, expand and reconnect natural habitats across a complex pattern of land use, interest and existing management objectives.
+To work cooperatively with local communities, community groups, contractors, landowners and managers – maximising the opportunity to regenerate and reconnect natural habitats across what is a complex pattern of land use, interest and existing management objectives.

-Eradicate Rhododendron ponticum from across approximately 1,500 hectares of the Kyles of Bute and Glendaruel catchment, alongside a further 1,500 hectares of predominantly coastal infestation.
+Eradicate Rhododendron ponticum from across approx. 1,500 hectares of the Kyles of Bute and Glendaruel catchment, alongside a further 1,500 hectares of predominantly coastal infestation.

-Deliver restoration enhancement techniques at Rhododendron ponticum eradication sites.
+Deliver rainforest regeneration interventions at R. ponticum eradication sites.

-Carry out native woodland creation where temperate rainforest has been severely disrupted, establishing a viable diverse seed source to enable natural expansion when herbivore impact has been reduced.
+Carry out native woodland creation where temperate rainforest has been severely disrupted - establishing a diverse native seed source to enable natural expansion when herbivore impact has been reduced.

-Identify opportunities to reconnect and integrate temperate rainforest throughout the production forestry landscape of West Cowal.
+Identify opportunities to carry out PAWS restoration and reconnect temperate rainforest throughout the productive conifer landscape of West Cowal.

-Identify opportunities to integrate temperate rainforest into the agricultural landscape via farm woodland development and agroforestry practices.
+Identify opportunities to integrate temperate rainforest into livestock management via woodland pasture development and agroforestry practices.

 Project partners